iMiebaka/LBE/README.md

 knex_migrations
 knex_migrations_lock

 Next, we need to migrate the tables to the database.
-Use the command below. <span style="color:red"> Make sure your set NODE_ENV </span>
+Use the command below. <span style="color:red"> Make sure you set NODE_ENV </span>
 ```sh
 npm run migrate
 ```

 ## Testing <a name = "test"></a> 🧪
-This project testing is broken into two stages: One is to test database connection, and the other to test the user activities.
+This project testing is broken into two stages: One is to test database connection, and the other test the user activities.
-The first test check if the database connection is established.
+The first test checks if the database connection is established.
 This is important because without it data persistence cannot work.
 The second test does the following: creates two tests user account, log in, funds the wallet, withdraw amounts, and transfer funds.
 This test depends on the success of the first test.
 To see the test in action run the command below:
 ```sh